smeenakshi1997/GRIHAM-C_OGD/Readme.md

 - Training code can be run as such with the files in problem_statement_1_and_2

+- Run app.py file after downloading streamlit using installation given in Front end code.

+- The output files and training dataset created are also provided in the folder to understand the system better.

 - The presentation and pdf files provide information on the project

+All the codes and modules were developed completely by me, and are original.
+All open source tools are utilised as per open source licenses